hashicorp/terraform-provider-google/website/docs/r/privateca_certificate_authority.html.markdown

 - - -

+* `pem_ca_certificate` -
+  (Optional)
+  The signed CA certificate issued from the subordinated CA's CSR.
+This is needed when activating the subordiante CA with a third party issuer.

 * `ignore_active_certificates_on_deletion` -
   (Optional)
   This field allows the CA to be deleted even if the CA has active certs.
 Active certs include both unrevoked and unexpired certs.